gueff/myMVC_module_Captcha/README.md

     - ZIP: https://github.com/gueff/myMVC/archive/refs/heads/3.2.x.zip
     - Doku: https://mymvc.ueffing.net/

-_adding a true type font file_
+_add a true type font file_
-- copy your licensed copy of a true type font like "Andale Mono" (`anadalemo.ttf`) into the root folder of this module
+- copy your licensed copy of a true type font like "Andale Mono" (example: `anadalemo.ttf`) into the root folder of this module
-- rename that file into `font.ttf`
+- rename that file to `font.ttf`

 ---